 The specific filings, tax returns, and other requirements will vary depending on the type of business you run, as well as the location(s) where you operate.
 With that said, here are some of the most common requirements that are likely to be required for your business:

-If you could benefit from some assistance with ongoing compliance tasks, you can use a service like Northwest Registered Agent or ZenBusiness.
+If you could benefit from some assistance with ongoing compliance tasks, you can use a service like ZenBusiness or Northwest Registered Agent.
 These services can help you complete certain filings, and keep you on track by sending reminders about key due dates.

 Once you have an EIN and business license/formation documents, you will be able to open a business bank account with a local financial institution.
 This is important to handle as soon as possible because you will need to keep your business and personal transactions separate.